elaforge/karya/doc/overview.md

 Its main goal is to let you write a high level score which is then realized to expressive and idiomatic instrumental parts, primarily for electronic music.
-It's not oriented around realtime use, or recording realtime input.

 It uses its own score format.
 One way to look at it is a 2D language for expressing music along with an editor for that language.
 The score language